TOP LIVE EVENTS

 As far as I'm aware this is a unique feature anywhere in the world and surely worthy of a visit alone, and this is the main reason Chicago has shot up to third place on my list of St Patrick's Day celebrations that I would love to attend one day.
 There is a parade too of course, which is very popular and well attended, but the signature event just has to be the river dyeing, so if you're in town on St Pat's, get yourself down to the Michigan Avenue or Columbus Drive bridges and have a look.

-The parade and river dyeing in Chicago would normally take place on the 17th itself but as in 2015 this falls on the Tuesday then the events are instead moved to the Saturday before, the 15th.
+The parade and river dyeing in Chicago would normally take place on the 17th itself but in 2017 the events are instead moved to the Saturday before, the 11th.

-The Chicago river dyeing starts the day off, at 10.00am.
+The Chicago river dyeing starts the day off, scheduled to take place a little earlier this year at 9.00am.
 Recommended viewing points are:

 Michigan Avenue Bridge (East side)

 Columbus Drive Bridge (West side)

 The parade then gets underway at 12 noon.
 It's pretty much a straight line so the route is easy enough to describe: